-Conductor Pierre Vallet is renowned throughout the world for his superb musicianship, leading him to work regularly with the world’s foremost musicians and opera houses.
+Conductor Pierre Vallet is renowned throughout the world for his superb musicianship, which has led him to work regularly with the world’s foremost musicians and opera houses.

 A committed educator, Pierre Vallet is a renowned lecturer and guest teacher at the world’s premiere training institutions.
 He has been a regular visitor to the Lindemann Young Artist Development Program at the Metropolitan Opera, the Steans Music Institute at the Ravinia Festival in Chicago, the Tanglewood Music Center, the Wolf Trap Opera company, and the Houston Grand Opera Studio.
 Pierre studied conducting and the theory of phenomenology in music with Sergiu Celibidache, and piano at the Ecole Normale de Musique de Paris and the Conservatoire Nationale Supérieur de Musique de Paris, as well as with Louis Hiltbrand in Geneva and Peter Feuchtwanger in London.